Seleya12/t-basics1SK/README.md

 This repository contains my first Python assignment for the course.
 The task was to create an ASCII art using only 'print()' statements in Python.

-I wanted to make it about something I like so i choose to recrate the sign of my favourite band: Thirty Seconds to Mars 🎸
+I wanted to make it about something I like so i choose to recrate the sign of my favourite band: Thirty Seconds to Mars. 🎸

-## What I Learned
+## What I Learned 💡

 - How to use the 'print()' function in Python.
 - How to create simple ASCII art using code.